B.A. in Environmental Science at Barnard College, Columbia University, B.A. in Economics at Barnard College, Columbia University

 Bio and Interests

 I began my journey towards a PhD in Chemical Oceanography at the MIT/WHOI Joint Program in the Fall of 2016.
 I'm interested in seeking interdisciplinary solutions to the adverse impacts a changing climate will have on coastal ecosystems and communities.
 Focusing on our very own Buzzards Bay, I conducted research with Dr. Scott Doney to understand the influences of coastal water quality on the economic value of recreational shellfishing.
-Currently, I study biogeochemical cycling in salt marshes with Dr. Amanda Spivak to understand processes that are critical to pond formation and overall marsh sustainability.
-My focus on coastal biogeochemistry stems from the fact that coastal ecosystems are a direct interface between the ocean and human populations, providing a wealth of ecosystem services to our communities.
+Currently, I study the biogeochemistry of salt marshes with Dr. Amanda Spivak to explore how the spatial heterogeneity of carbon burial within these ecosystems impact global salt marsh carbon storage estimates.
+My focus on coastal biogeochemistry stems from the fact that coastal ecosystems - a direct interface between the ocean and human populations - provide a wealth of ecosystem services to our communities.

 Program in Atmospheres, Oceans and Climate